Check out our SAAM 2026 Offering Click Here

 SVPRO Strategy

 Our strategy for prevention is multi-faceted.
-Through outreach, event planning, support, panel participation, presentations, Q&A sessions, workshops or training, and consultations, we work toward attitudinal, behavioural, social, and systemic change.
+We work toward attitudinal, behavioural, social, and systemic change.

 Our work is grounded in intersectional feminist, anti-oppression, strengths-based, and survivor-centred principles.
 We design our education and prevention programming using a multi-disciplinary approach, drawing from the fields of public health, education, psychology, social work, critical race studies, community planning, and public policy.
 This list is by no means exhaustive, but rather a sample of the influences we seek out to create programming that is relevant, effective, and new.
 We are committed to fresh and innovative programming that allows us to be responsive as we learn and grow.